 Small charities are on your doorstep, but they risk going unnoticed until they are needed.

-The coronavirus pandemic has shown us that we could all be one step away from our lives suddenly changing.
-It has also shown us the power of coming together to help one another has also become increasingly important.
+The past few years have shown us that we could all be one step away from our lives suddenly changing.
+The power of coming together to help one another has also become increasingly important.

 People would be lost without the services that we support.
 By supporting small and local charities, you can make a difference in your community and across the UK.

 Over the past year, our funding has been spread across key areas of need in communities like yours, including:

 - Food banks and charities providing basic essentials.